ajcvickers/EF7Interceptors/README.md

 ### EntityCaching

-Caches instances of read-only entities so the same instance is always used across different `DbContext` insatnces
+Caches instances of read-only entities so the same instance is always used across different `DbContext` instances

 ### InjectLogger